ParkerZA/MWParker/content/posts/2020-04-20-starwars/index.md

 Was that too on the nose?

 If you're thinking at this point, "Hey, wait a minute!
 Divorce...past...words...", that was intentional on my part.
 You're absolutely right, that is exactly what The Last Jedi was about!
-I'll get to that.

 To summarize: TFA is an okay-ish movie, made with the right intentions, but lacking the forethought required to tell a cohesive story.
 It delights and entertains for the duration of its runtime, but doesn't do enough to stand on its own, even as a segment in a larger arc.